 Liquid intake is the fastest way to get those vitamins and minerals from the garlic.
 In just a couple of minutes, the garlic’s nutrients will start running to your chicken’s bloodstream.

-You will get an instant dewormer, too.
-Garlic is known to have a component that can effectively deworm chickens.
-In addition to that, your feathery friend’s manure will not smell as bad as ammonia-induced chicken poop.
-The garlic and oil mixture can affect and lelevel of ammonia in your chicken’s manure.
+Garlic is known to have a component that can effectively deworm chickens, so you will get an instant dewormer, too.
+In addition to that, the garlic and oil mixture can affect and level of ammonia in your chicken’s manure, your feathery friend’s manure will not smell as bad as ammonia-induced chicken poop.

 Just a gentle reminder, though.
 Please do not feed your chickens Garlic more than twice a week as it can damage their liver.